 A simple urine test can detect acids secreted by pathogenic intestinal bacteria and fungi.
 These acids enter the blood stream, are filtered by the kidneys, and excreted in the urine.
 They include d-arabinitol, p-hydroxybenzoate, indican, tricarballylate and dihydroxyphenylpropionate.

 When low stomach acid production decreases the ability of the lower esophageal sphincter to close, the result is that the acid produced in the stomach can reflux up into the esophagus and cause symptoms of GERD.
 The typical medical response to gastric reflux, which can cause burning, coughing, and asthma-like symptoms, is to prescribe acid-blocking medications.
 However, the actual cause in many people is too little acid and not too much acid.
 Decreased acid production can occur as a result of decreased histidine, an amino acid that is required for acid secretion.
 This amino acid is tested as part of an amino acid blood panel, which may diagnose the underlying cause in some patients.
 Stomach acid production can also be tested by using a meter, called a Heidelburg pH capsule test.
 Providing histidine to people with low stomach acid can improve their stomach acid production.
 Low stomach acid can also occur in from infections, such as Helicobacter pylori (H. pylori) in the stomach.
 Additionally, when people have low stomach acid production, some doctors provide hydrochloric acid capsules for people to take with meals that help improve their digestion and eliminate GERD.
-There are some instances when people should not supplement with acid pills, and the authors of this book strongly advise people against supplementing with hydrochloric acid unless under the care of a doctor.
+There are some instances when people should not supplement with acid pills; therefore, people should only do so after consulting their healthcare provider.

 Food intolerances can also cause decreased absorption of nutrients by creating chronic inflammation in the intestines.
 Eighty percent of the immune system is clustered around the intestines.
 When people repeatedly consume food that causes an immune activation in the gut, it creates intestinal irritation.
 Over time, the cells lining the intestines become damaged.
 This can create malabsorption with decreased ability to assimilate nutrients from food.
 An extreme example of this is Celiac disease.
 Intolerance to wheat, rye, barley, and oats characterizes this disease.
 The immune system actually reacts to gluten contained in these foods.
 This causes intestinal inflammation and destruction of the cells lining the intestines.
 Celiac disease has wide-ranging symptoms, including fatigue, anemia, joint pains, depression, loss of balance, and malnutrition.